zzyzxlab/tao.js/packages/docs/src/content/server-side/socket-io.md

 for all of them.
 While this would seem normal to the initiator client, this would be very strange for all other clients.

-### Using a TAO Kernal per Client
+### Using a TAO Kernel per Client

 When the callback `onConnect` is called, it is due to the `'connect'` event on our Socket.io `Server`.
 This can happen any time and for the same Socket.io `Client` over and over.

-Because of this, anytime a Socket.io `Client` disconnects, `@tao.js/socket.io` will attempt to remove the client's specific TAO Kernel as well as remove all handlers associated with that client's `Socket` from the global TAO.
-This prevents leaks and also provides a simpler model for working with clients that can connect and disconnect at any time with no guarantees of reconnecting.
+Because of this, anytime a Socket.io `Client` disconnects, `@tao.js/socket.io` will attempt to remove the client's specific TAO Kernel.
+The `onConnect` function we provide can also return a `Function` that `@tao.js/socket.io` will use to clean up when the socket disconnects.

+This interface allows us to prevent memory leaks and calling functions on sockets or TAO Kernels that no longer exist in a simpler model to work with clients that can connect and disconnect at any time with no guarantees of reconnecting.

-This allows us to program our `onConnect` handler as if it's the first time every time.
+Thus the interface allows us to program our `onConnect` handler as if it's the first time every time.

 ### TAO-Path with TAO Kernel per Client